redis-developer/redis-datasets/redistimeseries/StockPrice/README.md

 # Data Model for Stock Prices and Technical Indicators (using RedisTimeSeries)

 This repository demonstrate a sample code for using RedisTimeSeries to store, aggregate/query stock prices, technical indicators and time-series data sets used by investors.
 These sets of scripts create various timeseries for prices and indicators.
 It shows how to create aggregations on top of the raw time series, and demonstrate how easily bulk time series can be ingested and queried using various RedisTimeSeries commands.

+The blog that discusses this code in detail and walks through the Redis datamodel and the various Redis TimeSeries commands can be found in the references section below.

 ## Pre-requisite
+There are multiple services that offer stock prices and technical indicator data.
+The code presented here uses data from https://iexcloud.io/
+Get a trial account in iexcloud.

 ### Clone this Repository